This is Post 35 in the ‘Meditation Guidance’ series.

 Those great Buddhist sages who had stupas built in their honour when they died, were people who chose to recognise Consciousness; and to familiarise themselves with Consciousness; and to make themselves fully receptive to the compassionate and evolutionary energies of Consciousness.
 They were honoured because they found themselves compassionately engaged with the healing and renewal of their societies, and embodying an evolutionary vision that was deeply needed.

-While the impressive stupa monuments of the east may seem exotic and esoteric in both their physical construction and their symbolism, ultimately they are simply celebrations of a complete four-fold energetic embodiment of Consciousness in the lives of those individuals, and of the integrated and effective compassionate activity that flowed from that state of integration.
+While the impressive stupa monuments of the east may seem exotic and esoteric in both their physical construction and their symbolism, ultimately they are simply celebrations of a complete four-fold energetic embodiment of Consciousness in the lives of those individuals, and of the integrated and effective compassionate activity that flowed from that state of integration and positive emotion.